Atoms meet symbols: Introduction

 \

 In Section \ref{sec:dimension-2}, we present an essentially geometric/topological invariant in dimension two.
-They stem from the combination of the same detailed geometry of fixed point sets for generically free regular $\mathbb Z/p$-actions on surfaces, while also keeping track of atoms.
-The surprise comes because these invariants have no atomic information at all.
+It arises from the combination of the same detailed geometry of fixed point sets for generically free regular $\mathbb Z/p$-actions on surfaces, while also keeping track of atoms.
+The surprise comes because it has no atomic information at all.

 \begin{Mtheorem}[=Theorem \ref{thm:degrees}] Let \( X \) be a smooth projective surface with a regular generically free \( \mathbb{Z}/2 \)-action.
 Then the following quantity is a \( \mathbb{Z}/2 \)-birational invariant: